Academic boycott of Israel: Associations

 Over 700 new members joined the organisation between the December vote to boycott Israeli academic institutions and April 2014.
 The ASA subsequently released a statement that said it had "collected more membership revenue in the past three months than in any other three-month period over the past quarter-century" and that their organization is "thriving".

 In December 2013, the council of the Native American and Indigenous Studies Association voted unanimously in favor of the academic boycott of Israel, becoming the third American academic association to participate in PACBI's Call to action.
 NAISA made an official declaration of its support for the academic boycott of Israel, choosing to create an original document of declaration in order to protest, "the infringement of the academic freedom of Indigenous Palestinian academics and intellectuals in the Occupied Territories and Israel who are denied fundamental freedoms of movement, expression, and assembly, which [it] uphold[s]."
 The declaration "encourages NAISA members to boycott Israeli academic institutions because they are imbricated with the Israeli state".

 In November 2015, the annual business meeting of the American Anthropological Association voted to join the academic boycott campaign, by a margin of 1,040 to 136.
 In 2016 the resolution was put up for vote by all the members of the Association and was rejected.
+In July 2023, the American Anthropological Association again voted on the resolution and it passed.

+In March 2022, the Middle East Studies Association voted to endorse BDS, by a margin of 768 to 167.
+A full membership vote was taken from 31 January to 22 March, and 80 per cent of members voted in favor of a proposed resolution endorsing the Palestinian call for boycotts, divestment, and sanctions of Israel.